-3. 7 RETAKE AND GRANTING OF CREDIT REQUIREMENTS
+3.7 RETAKE AND GRANTING OF CREDIT REQUIREMENTS

 - (a) A Candidate shall be required to pass all Test Sections of the Certified Public Accountant Examination in order to qualify for a certificate.
 A Candidate may take the required Test Sections individually and in any order.
 Credit for any Test Section(s) passed shall be valid for eighteen months from the actual date the Candidate took that Test Section, without having to attain a minimum score on any failed Test Section(s) and without regard to whether the Candidate has taken other Test Sections. - (1) Candidates must pass all four Test Sections of the Uniform CPA Examination within a rolling eighteen-month period, which begins on the date that the first Test Section(s) passed is taken. - (2) Candidates cannot retake a failed Test Section(s) in the same examination window.
 An examination window refers to a three-month period in which Candidates have an opportunity to take the CPA examination (comprised of two months in which the examination is available to be taken and one month in which the examination will not be offered while routine maintenance is performed and the item bank is refreshed).
-Thus, Candidates will be able to test two out of the three months within an examination window. - (3) In the event all four Test Sections of the Uniform CPA Examination are not passed within the rolling eighteen-month period, credit for any Test Section(s) passed outside the eighteen-month period will expire and that Test Section(s) must be retaken. - -(b) Candidates having earned conditional credits on the paper-and-pencil -examination, as of the launch date of the computer-based Uniform CPA Examination, -will retain conditional credits for the corresponding Test Sections of the computer-based CPA examination as follows:
+Thus, Candidates will be able to test two out of the three months within an examination window. - (3) In the event all four Test Sections of the Uniform CPA Examination are not passed within the rolling eighteen-month period, credit for any Test Section(s) passed outside the eighteen-month period will expire and that Test Section(s) must be retaken. - (b) The Board may in particular cases extend the term of conditional credit validity notwithstanding the requirements of subsection (a) and (upon a showing that the credit was lost by reason of circumstances beyond the Candidate's control.